cuboulder-MSD/digColl_boulderGayLiberation/README.md

 ## Metadata Versions
 [Also include notes about metadata versions uploaded to Github.
 For example, date,  the file name, and a brief description of the change in metadata from its previous version.]

-1st version: Boulder_Gay_Liberation_Collec_20250123144224.csv; Uloaded 2025-01-23; metadata uploaded to Luna with ARKs minted.
+1st version: Boulder_Gay_Liberation_Collec_20250123144224.csv; Uploaded 2025-01-23; metadata uploaded to Luna with ARKs minted.